Jacob Dudman

 Jacob Stanley Dudman (born 22 August 1997) is an English actor, writer and filmmaker.
 He is known for his roles in the Netflix programs The Stranger (2020), The Last Kingdom: Seven Kings Must Die (2023), Medici (2019), Fate: The Winx Saga (2021–2022) and the BBC iPlayer series The A List (2018); as well as various Doctor Who audio dramas for Big Finish Productions.
+In 2026, he is playing Dr. Asher Green in the revived Scrubs, its first new season in 16 years.

 Early life

 Dudman grew up in Ripon, North Yorkshire.
 He attended St Aidan's Church of England High School.
 He then studied Film Production at the London College of Communication, a branch of University of the Arts London.

 Career

 Filmmaking and YouTube

 As a teenager, Dudman uploaded short films, impressions and comedic sketches on his YouTube channel, which gained him over 100,000 subscribers.
 In 2016, Dudman directed the 23-minute documentary Save The Rhino Vietnam, in which he and actor Paul Blackthorne travelled to Vietnam to investigate the rhino horn trade and raise awareness for the rhino-extinction plight.

 In 2017, he co-wrote, directed and starred in comedy sketches The Great Curator and The Solo Jedi with Jon Culshaw and provided narration for the web-documentary The Almost Doctors, created by multi-media artist Stuart Humphryes.
 Later in the year, he also directed and produced a 10 minute behind the scenes documentary of Doctor Who for BBC Worldwide.